shakeel-faiz/FF/003/dbms.md

 - **Database Engine**.
 The core component that manages the storage, retrieval, and manipulation of data.
 It ensures that data is organized, stored, and accessible efficiently.

 - **Database Schema**.
-The structure that defines the organization of the database, including tables, views, relationships, indexes, and constraints.
+The structure that defines the organization of the database, including [tables][14], views, relationships, indexes, and constraints.
 It provides a blueprint for how the data is organized and accessed.

 - **Query Processor**.
 Responsible for interpreting and executing database queries (often written in SQL).
 It translates high-level queries into low-level operations to retrieve or modify data efficiently.